jbbees/Fintech_BC_21/14_Cryptocurrency_FNG_RNN_Analysis/Crypto_Fear_Greed_Analysis.md

 # Conclusion

 Terrible model.
-The optimizer couldn't effectively make the loss values reduce at each epoch.
+The *actual* Bitcoin prices in the dataset we were given for this excercise far exceeded the *predicted* prices.
+At the start of the model, actual prices were below the predicted.
+The optimizer effectively made the loss values reduce significiantly at each epoch.
+I can only conclude there is bias in the data.
+And since it's sentiment of words and opinions being used as the predictive power, then the problem is definitely bias in the senitment.

 I would never use sentiment scores to predict crypto values.
-This is worse than using direct prices that are never static.
+This is worse than using direct prices that are almost never static.
 The source data is too simple in nature.
 We just have sentiment and closing prices.
 A good price predictor should be based on *percent change* in values within a rolling-window, as opposed to direct past price points, or even this.
-People are biased in their perception of cryptocurrencies and what they write
+People are biased in their perception of cryptocurrencies and what they write.

+It could be there was crypto rallies trying to drive crypto values up, and that's why we see the sharp increase at the later part of the models.
+Usually when BTC declines, investors buy in the dip and begin rallying new investors into the space.